-Cobbler gets a healthy makeover with peaches, plums and apricots topped with a crunchy oat and almond crust.
-Stone fruit cobbler is the perfect summer time dessert! (dairy-free & vegan option)
+Cobbler gets a healthier makeover with peaches, plums, and apricots topped with a crunchy oat and almond crust.
+Stone fruit cobbler is the perfect summertime dessert! (dairy-free & vegan option)

 Well, unless you live under a rock, you know there has been no rain here in Texas and in many other parts of the country for the past few years.
 Thanks to the massive rainfall that graced Texas earlier this year (much to my dismay, as it made planning an outdoor wedding very stressful-but that’s a different story for a different time), the plum bushes produced fruit and I was FINALLY able to get my hands on some for jam!
 Aren’t they just so cute?
 I had to use a cherry pitter to get the pits out since they are so small and I used so many!